ksctl/cli/gen/docs.rst/ksctl_info-cluster.rst

-.. _ksctl_get-clusters:
+.. _ksctl_info-cluster:

-ksctl get-clusters
+ksctl info-cluster
 ------------------

-Use to get clusters
+Use to info cluster

 Synopsis
 ~~~~~~~~

-It is used to view clusters.
-For example:
+It is used to detailed data for a given cluster

-ksctl get-clusters

 ::

-  ksctl get-clusters [flags]
+  ksctl info-cluster [flags]

 Examples
 ~~~~~~~~